AndreasBM1/Mini-project-one/README.md

 # Mini-project-one

-To compile and run the Mini-project, open a terminal in with its path in the /src folder.
+To compile and run the Mini-project, open a terminal with its path in the /src folder.
 Then write "javac *.java" to compile all the classes.
 Finally, run the class containing the main method to start the program:
 "java BookingSystem"

-(Important to be aware of which directory you are in, must be in the /src folder!!!)
+(Be aware that the quotation marks surround the commands and must be omitted in the terminal) ((Important to be aware of which directory you are in, must be in the /src folder!!!))